MuJSh/YuqiangZhangLab.github.io/_pages/ZYQ.md

 Proposal & Panel review for NASA FINESST 2019
 Primary & Co-convener for 2020 AGU Fall Meeting “ Global Environmental Change ” and “ Atmospheric Sciences ” session
 Expert Reviewer for the Second Order Draft (SOD) of the Working Group I (WGI) contribution to th e Sixth Assessment Report (AR6), 2020
+Co - host (2 in total) the NOAA’s 44 th Climate Diagnostics and Prediction Workshop in 2019
+Executive committee for the International Conference on Air Benefits and Cost and Attainment Assessment, 2018 - 2021
+Organizing committee for the 5 th Chinese Environmental Scholars Forum in Duke University, NC, May 19 - 20, 2018
+Special issue editor for Atmosphere “Air Quality Management” till May, 2021
+Session chair for the NOAA’s 44 th Climate Diagnostics and Prediction Workshop in 2019
+Session chair for the 7 th International Conference on Air Benefits and Cost and Attainment Assessment, Zhejiang, China, May 20 - 22 2019
+Reviewer board for the journal Atmosphere since 2019
+Reviewer for 2018 AGU Fall Meeting Berkner Travel Fellowship
+Reviewer for 2018 AGU Fall Meeting David S. Miller Young Scientist Scholarship reviewers
+Reviewer for 2018 AGU Fall Meeting Student Travel Grant
+Judge for 2017 AGU Fall Meeting Outstanding Student Paper Award (OSPA)

 </div>
 </div>